iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 Validates a [`JwtPresentation`].

 The following properties are validated according to `options`:
-- the JWT can be decoded into semantically valid presentation.
+- the JWT can be decoded into a semantically valid presentation.
 - the expiration and issuance date contained in the JWT claims.
 - the holder's signature.

 Validation is done with respect to the properties set in `options`.

 # Warning

-* This method does NOT validate the constituent credentials, nor the relationship between the credentials' issuers and the presentation holder.
+* This method does NOT validate the constituent credentials and therefore also not the relationship between the credentials' subjects and the presentation holder.
+This can be done with `JwtCredentialValidationOptions`.
 * The lack of an error returned from this method is in of itself not enough to conclude that the presentation can be trusted.
 This section contains more information on additional checks that should be carried out before and after calling this method.

 ## The state of the supplied DID Documents.

-The caller must ensure that the DID Documents in `holder` and `issuers` are up-to-date.
+The caller must ensure that the DID Documents in `holder` are up-to-date.

-## Properties that are not validated
- There are many properties defined in [The Verifiable Credentials Data Model](https://www.w3.org/TR/vc-data-model/) that are **not** validated, such as:
-`verifiableCredential`, credentialStatus`, `type`, `credentialSchema`, `refreshService`, **and more**.
-These should be manually checked after validation, according to your requirements.

 # Errors

 An error is returned whenever a validated condition is not satisfied or when decoding fails.

 **Kind**: instance method of [<code>JwtPresentationValidator</code>](#JwtPresentationValidator)